RedHatQE/rhsm-dbus/README.md

 # rhsm-dbus

 A Clojure library for parsing `Type System`.
-It is a format used by `dbusctl` responses.
+It is a data format used by `dbusctl` responses.

-The library is used by clojure and java code.
+The library can be used by clojure or java code.

 ## Usage